Supported versions: latest (3.8) 3.7 3.6 3.5 3.4 main dev

 • Is there a big cliff and from eagles view look like the dead end is close to the segment?

-When there are many dead ends, to speed up, the Contraction - Family of functions functions can be used to divide the problem.
+When there are many dead ends, to speed up processing, the Contraction - Family of functions functions can be used to contract the graph.

 To get the linear edges: